-Subsection (c) - This subsection is also an extrapolation provision.
-The phrase "except as otherwise provided by law of this state other than this [act]" refers to situations in which state law authorizes a protected series of a series limited liability company to operate under the auspices of a license obtained or regulatory filing made by the company in the company's name.
+Subsection (b) - This subsection is an extrapolation provision.
+See Prefatory Note, Part 6.
+The provision's introductory language - "except as otherwise provided by law of this state other than this [act]" - refers to situations in which state law authorizes a protected series of a series limited liability company to operate under the auspices of a license obtained or regulatory filing made by the company in the company's name.
 Cf. Section 104(d)(3), cmt.